polubis/Design-Architectural-patterns/README.md

 // and 5 more guard types
 ```

-> ACCEPTABLE - some code duplication / but only in two places so who cares
+> ACCEPTABLE - some code duplication / but only in two places so who cares.
 ```ts
 const Admin = ({ children }: Guard.Props) => {
   const { pending, authorized, ...state } = useAuthProvider();